January 31st, 2024

-This chart has two different y-axes: The left axis shows the global GDP with a range from 40 to 80 trillion US-Dollar.
-The right axis shows the German GDP with a range between 2.5 and 4 trillion US-Dollar.
+This chart has two different y-axes: The left axis shows the global GDP with a range from $40 to $80 trillion.
+The right axis shows the German GDP with a range between $2.5 and $4 trillion.
 The measure (US-Dollar) is the same, but we have a wildly different magnitude.
 A second axis sounds like a good solution – but there are three problems we have with them:

 The proportions of the two scales are often different from each other in dual axis charts.
 If the left axis would go down to zero, the chart would be twice as long.
 If the right axis would go down to zero, the chart would be almost three times as long.
 This is how both axes look like when we extend them to zero:

 So while the chart looks like the German GDP and the global GDP go up at roughly the same rate (at least until 2014), they don’t.
 The global GDP increased by 80% until 2014; the GDP of Germany by 40%.